-- Go kayak on the 3-miles trail exploring the mangrove forest.
+- Go kayak on the 3-mile trail exploring the mangrove forest.

 - Enjoy the wildlife: Enjoy the bird sanctuary, including ospreys, pink roseate spoonbills, eagles, and hundreds of migratory birds.

-- Go kayaking around the island: as in the clear water, you spot the local wildlife – spot dolphins, horseshow crabs, live shells, and stingrays.
+- Go kayaking around the island: as in the clear water, you spot the local wildlife – spot dolphins, horseshoe crabs, live shells, and stingrays.
 Occasionally you will also spot manatees.

 - You can rent a kayak at Sail Honeymoon.

 - You can take a ferry from Honeymoon Island or Clearwater Beach to go visit Caladesi Island.

 - Another alternative to the ferry or kayak is exploring Caladesi Island by walking north on Clearwater Beach.
 Where Caladesi was once a separate island, a few years ago, and deposits connected it to Clearwater Beach.